-Homura had stopped purifying her soul gem.
+Homura stopped purifying her soul gem.
 It was not a deliberate decision.
-It was that the magical potential kept becoming harder to restore, with more and more concentration required to force the gem's impurities to transfer to a grief cube.
+It was merely that the magical potential kept becoming harder to restore, with more and more concentration required to force the gem's impurities to transfer to a grief cube.
 One day she found that she had no interest any more in making the effort, so she didn't.

 Soon she had to give up on her enormous wings.
 Being nearly raw energy-work, they consumed much power, especially when used for attacking.

 Ironically, even then the prospect of dying in battle seemed as far away as ever.
 She was just too good.
 Her bow had by now become a highly refined art, efficient, deadly with even a tiny trickle of power pouring through the fine magical framework.
 Despite abandoning the protection of the wings, experience, alertness and well honed instincts kept her alive.
 Arrow after arrow, demons died at only a small cost to Homura's soul gem.
 It seemed almost as if there would always be energy for one more.

 Kyubey noticed, of course.
 He tried to talk her into using grief cubes again.
 To her surprise, at one point he jumped into her arms, the way she once saw him do that with Mami, forever ago.
 The way he rested his head on her shoulder, curled into her arms, was so pet-like and friendly that Homura wondered for a moment if it was really happening, or if by now her mind was addled.